Back to Top

 Installation

-1. Once you purchase the App from Webkul store, you will receive a link to download the module’s zip file.
+1. After purchasing the app from the Webkul store, you will receive a link to download the module ZIP file.

 Workflow